Neutral grip pulldown: How to build your back while protecting your shoulders

 How it works

-Understanding why the neutral grip pulldown is mechanically superior requires looking at the kinematic chain—the connected movement of joints and muscles—from the wrist down to the lower back.
-The shift in hand position alters how forces are transmitted through the upper body.
+Understanding why the neutral grip pulldown often feels different requires looking at the kinematic chain—the connected movement of joints and muscles—from the wrist down to the lower back.
+The shift in hand position can change elbow path, shoulder rotation demands, and how you organize your torso under load.

 Sagittal plane mechanics